jfbfacistol/MyFirstRepo/README.md

 # This is my first demo repository for data project

 ## Instructions
-Clone this repository.
+1. Clone this repository.

-Create a virtual environment.
+2. Create a virtual environment.

 `python -m venv env`

-Install the packages.
+3. Install the packages.

 `pip install -r requirements.txt`

+PS: Make sure to activate the virtual environment first before installing the packages